 But the quick success he hoped for was not to be.
-After weeks of laborious effort, he had managed to drill through 686 feet of solid limestone with no luck.
+After weeks of back-breaking effort, he had managed to drill through 686 feet of solid limestone, but found nothing.

 There was no sign of oil, money was running out, and his stockholders, who had fronted $10,000 to fund the effort wanted to abandon the project.

 To make matters worse, some of the town’s locals were making fun of him.
 They said his search was foolish and he was wasting his time.